39ff/docker-rotating-proxy/README.md

 ## Usage Example

 ### Configuring IPs to allow the use of the Rotating Proxy
-If you want to use it from outside, please specify the **your** IP address to Allowed_IP.txt
+If you want to use it from outside, please specify the **your** IP address to allowed_ip.txt

 http://httpbin.org/ip